 Kanchanaburi’s most popular attractions, The Death Railway, The Bridge on the River Kwai, Elephant’s World, and Erawan Falls, make for a great trip from Bangkok!

 Also find out here, a perfect way to book transport to Kanchanaburi, online and in advance.

 Bangkok to Kanchanaburi

 There are multiple ways to get from Bangkok to Kanchanaburi Thailand by road and rail, or, Kanchanaburi is close enough to visit from Bangkok to visit as a day trip.

 How to Get to Kanchanaburi From Bangkok

 You have a few choices, this was the information we had, a few days ago.
 Things change, you need to check.
-There is the train, a regular minibus service, scheduled buses as well as the options of driving or taking a metered taxi.
+There is the train, a regular minibus service, tours and transfers, scheduled buses as well as the options of driving or taking a metered taxi.

 Booking Tickets to Kanchanaburi from Bangkok

 There are only 3 ways of booking train tickets in Thailand:

 - Pay an agent or tout a fee.